-This week’s blog from the From Her Point of View programme features a lesson in copyright and some practice working with actors to help them inhabit their roles.
+This week’s blog from the From Her Point of View programme features an introduction to visual storytelling and a run-down of animation techniques commonly used in film and TV.
 Catch up with Kerrie, one of the young women taking part in the training who is also acting as Press Agent for the films…

 This programme is supported by Creative Skillset’s Film Skills Fund, with BFI’s Film Forever National Lottery funds.